 In the meantime, check out the i-spero Digital Well-being Platform! i-spero can help you track symptoms, well-being, and progress towards customizable well-being plans that it helps you develop.
 Click here to learn more about i-spero!

 Queen's University and the Department of Psychiatry, in partnership with The Rossy Foundation, will be launching The U-Flourish Centre for Student Mental Health Research in September 2023.
 Thanks to a major donation from The Rossy Foundation, the centre will catalyze translational research into student mental health today and in the years to come.
 Stay tuned for exciting updates and progress!

-We are a multi-disciplinary group of researchers based at Queen’s and partnering with Queen's Student Wellness to understand how best to support student well-being and mental health.
+We are a multi-disciplinary group of researchers based at Queen’s University and partnering with Queen's Student Wellness Services (SWS) to understand how best to support student well-being and mental health.